Many probiotics you buy today are a total waste of money, because they contain little (if any) living organisms.

 Results?
 We definitely felt something!
 Maybe a little too much.

-Tummy felt like it was growling quite a bit and poop was looser (we’re blunt, deal with it).
+Tummy felt like it was growling quite a bit and to be blunt, poop was looser.

 Being vegans who already eat plenty of fiber, we had no need for more watery poop.
 Constipation isn’t a problem.
 That’s why we discontinued the Garden of Life probiotics and went back to our Enzymedica VeggieGest.